nevalang/neva/README.md

 - Building a Community
 - Core Standard Library
 - Feature-Rich LSP-compatible Language Server
-- Go Interop (import go from neva, import neva from go)
+- Go Interop (import go from neva and neva from go)
 - DAP-compatible Debugger
+- Testing Framework
 - No Runtime Exceptions (If it runs then it works)
 - Visual Programming in VSCode (Nevalang becomes hybrid langauge)

-Nevalang needs your help—it currently has only one maintainer.
+Nevalang needs your help - it currently has only one maintainer.

 ## Community